 It was most definitely another great day with great friends, and I think we may have even converted a few people that were on the Instant Pot fence.

 About Instant Pot Brown Rice

 If you haven’t yet converted over to pressure cooking, rice might be what convinces you.
-It really does come out perfectly and it’s almost completely hands-off.
-Brown rice takes a little longer to cook than other varieties of rice, but it’s not any more difficult than any other type.
+It really does come out perfect and is almost completely hands-off.
+Brown rice takes a little longer to cook than other varieties of rice, but it’s not any more difficult.

 Another great thing about rice is that you can make a large batch and freeze the extras.
 It freezes, thaws, and reheats beautifully, so you can thaw it whenever you need some for a side dish, a stir fry, or just when a craving for rice hits.

 - Don’t skip the step of rinsing the rice.
 It keeps it from foaming up or sputtering when you’re releasing the pressure.

 - Don’t skimp on the salt.
 Rice tastes best with plenty of salt.

 - Try using broth instead of water for added flavor!
 Chicken broth or vegetable broth are both great choices.

 Rice and Stir Fry Recipes – a Match Made in Heaven: